Polaris

 The Problem

-Running a company — even a small one — means juggling a dozen tools that don't talk to each other.
-And none of them were built for a world where AI is part of the team.
+Running a small company means juggling a handful of tools that don't really talk to each other — and none of them were built for a world where AI is part of the team.

 Tool Sprawl

-Goals in a spreadsheet, updates in Slack, metrics in a dashboard, docs in Notion, brand guidelines in a PDF.
-Every context switch costs time and fragments your understanding of the bigger picture.
+Goals in a spreadsheet, updates in Slack, metrics in a dashboard, docs in Notion.
+Every context switch costs time and makes it harder to see how everything connects.

 Fragmented Knowledge

-Company knowledge gets siloed across services.
-When you need to connect a goal to a metric to a roadmap initiative, you're stitching together three different tools manually.
+Company knowledge is split across services.
+Connecting a goal to a metric to a roadmap initiative usually means stitching three tools together by hand.

 AI Without Context

-Most AI tools require you to copy-paste context into a chat window.
-The AI can't see your goals, your metrics, or your company values — so its suggestions are generic, not grounded.
+Most AI tools require you to paste context into a chat window.
+They don't have ongoing access to your goals, metrics, or company values, so the suggestions stay generic.

 Cloud Lock-In

-Most dashboards require accounts, subscriptions, and sending your data to someone else's servers.
-For an early-stage company, that's overhead and risk you don't need.
+Most dashboards need accounts, subscriptions, and a server somewhere holding your data.
+For an early-stage company, that's more overhead than it's worth.

 The Stack